 My personal interests...
 Read More

 Having grown up in MD and IN, attending universities in Chicago, Scotland, Boulder, and Denver, and teaching in ND and CA, Craig has lived in 5 time zones in all.
-He lives in Portland, ME with his wife, 2 children, and a cat.
+He lives in Portland, ME with his wife and 2 children.
 Craig likes board games, playing music poorly, and spending time outdoors with his family.Read More

 Extremal graph theory